Industry Guide

 Effective: 25 May 2018Max penalty: €20,000,000 or 4% of annual global turnover

-General Data Protection Regulation Impact on Technology
+GDPR Impact on Technology

 Technology companies face some of the most complex compliance obligations in the EU regulatory landscape.
 As both data processors and controllers — often handling vast volumes of personal data across multiple jurisdictions — tech firms must navigate GDPR's extraterritorial reach, NIS2's digital infrastructure requirements, the AI Act's obligations for AI system providers, and ePrivacy's electronic communications rules.
 SaaS providers, cloud platforms, social media companies, and ad-tech firms all face heightened scrutiny from EU regulators, particularly on issues of consent, data transfers, transparency, and algorithmic accountability.

-Key General Data Protection Regulation Requirements for Technology
+Key GDPR Requirements for Technology

 1Implement GDPR data protection by design and by default in all products